OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 2. Use the Octopus API to find any active tasks running on that node and cancel them.
 3. Use the Octopus API to remove the node.
 4. Resubmit any canceled deployments, and runbook runs so a different node can pick them up.

+### Restarting The Server Host

+If you are hosting Octopus Deploy on a Windows server you will need to install regular Windows patches.
+To do that, follow these steps:

+1. Configure the node to [drain](/docs/administration/high-availability/maintain/maintain-high-availability-nodes.md#drain).
+This will finish all tasks and prevent any new ones from being picked up.
+2. Wait until any executing tasks on that node are complete.
+3. Restart the server and wait for it to come back online.
+4. Remove the drain mode from the node.

 <span><a class="btn btn-success" href="/docs/getting-started/best-practices/spaces-recommendations">Next</a></span>